zsparal/api-documentation/source/connect/refunds-and-chargebacks.rst

 Refunding a split payment
 -------------------------
-When using :doc:`Split payments </connect/splitting-payments>`, your platform is responsible for initiating refunds.
+When using :doc:`Split payments </connect/splitting-payments>`, your Mollie account is the owner pf the payment and you are therefor responsible for initiating refunds.

 You can issue a refund for a split payment by :doc:`creating a refund </reference/v2/refunds-api/create-payment-refund>` on the original payment, like you would with any other payment.
 By default, the full refund will be deducted from the